-Examples of Existing Leadership Programs

-WIN THE TALENT WAR

-Attract and retain the world's finest faculty

-Our leadership in any area depends on one precious resource: talent.
-Here I must give credit to the Regents, who have shown a willingness to invest in bringing world class scholars, teachers and researchers to the UT System.
-They made the investment because they understood something Larry Faulkner, President Emeritus of UT Austin, said awhile back.
-He said, "Outstanding faculty come to places that have outstanding students and outstanding students come to places that have outstanding faculty."
+Of course, our leadership in any area depends on one precious resource - talent.

+Here I must give credit to the regents, who have shown a willingness to invest in bringing world class scholars, teachers, and researchers to the UT System.

+They made the investment because they understood something Larry Faulkner, President Emeritus of UT Austin, said a while back.

+He said, "outstanding faculty come to places that have outstanding students, and outstanding students come to places that have outstanding faculty."

 The wisdom of investing in world-class talent is more than apparent.

-The \$100 million investment in the Science and Technology Acquisition and Retention (STARs) program has yielded a phenomenal return-more than \$650 million to date.
+Our \$100 million investment in STARs has yielded a phenomenal return: more than \$650 million to date.

 But the reality is, we operate in an environment every bit as competitive as the private sector, and we can't afford to be complacent.

 So our intent is to take our current momentum and double down on it.

-We are going to make an unparalleled investment in pursuit of the next generation of outstanding faculty.
-Not just those faculty who have established reputations in the National Academies, but those who have the greatest potential for stardom, for excellence in their field-both rising faculty and post-doctoral candidates.
-With the approval of the Regents, we will increase the STARs investment and we will recommend a rising stars program that looks to hire clusters of great faculty, as well as an incentive program to retain our best post-doctoral candidates.
+So we are going to make an unparalleled investment in pursuit of the next generation of outstanding faculty.

+Not just those faculty who have established reputations in the National Academies, but those who have the greatest potential for stardom-for excellence in their field-both rising faculty and post-doctoral candidates.

+With the approval of the regents, we will increase the STARs investment and we will recommend a rising stars program that looks to hire clusters of great faculty-as well as an incentive program to retain our best post-doctoral candidates.

-There is a war for talent, and we intend to win it.
+There is a war for talent, and we intend to win it